s3942372/Minimalist-Assignment-4/posts/DOFF.md

 ## The Outcome

 'Drifting Off' was stronger in concept and gameplay than 'My Dress Up Doll', but still most definitely weaker than that of 'Punchin' Time!'.
-From the feedback given from the assignment it was apparent that the visuals for this game took away certain elements and were a bit distracting.
+From the feedback given for the assignment it was apparent that the visuals for this game took away certain elements and were a bit distracting.
 It also made it seem like it was about working and getting distracted, not sleep deprivation.
 This is mostly because I did shift from the concept being about porcrastination to sleep deprivation, as well as the visual elements of the clouds were representative of the feeling you get when sleep deprived, of feeling muddled and fuzzy and the longer you stayed awake the more 'clouded' and heavy your brain feels.
 Looking back now, perhaps I could add a filter that transitions in and out of focus to reflect this, or change the game to be in first person mode where you have to constantly click to fight to stay awake instead.

 Out of my 3 games, This one was definitely more of a middle ground bridging between 'My Dress Up Doll' and 'Punchin' Time!'
 Gameplay wise, it retains much of its limited functions in that you can only click and watch as something happens, but there is much more going on on the screen.
 It feels more 'complete'.